michaelmangelsdorf/myth/spec.md

     Group ALU

-    0x10: SAA	Set X equal to A
+    0x10: NOT	Set A to one's complement of A , X unchanged
-    0x11: SXX	Set A equal to X
+    0x11: ALX	Flag (A<X) in A (255 if true, 0 if false), X unchanged
-    0x12: SXA	Swap A and X
+    0x12: AEX	Flag (A==X) in A (255 if true, 0 if false), X unchanged
-    0x13: SHL	A shifted left, previous MSB in X as LSB
+    0x13: AGX	Flag (A>X) in A (255 if true, 0 if false), X unchanged
-    0x14: SHR	A shifted right logically, previous LSB in X as MSB
+    0x14: AND	Set A to (A AND X), X unchanged
-    0x15: ASR	A shifted right arithmetically, previous LSB in X as MSB
+    0x15: IOR	Set A to (A OR X), X unchanged
-    0x16: NOT	One's complement of A
+    0x16: EOR	Set A to (A XOR X), X unchanged
-    0x17: ALX	255 if A<X else 0
+    0x17: XA	Set A equal to X, X unchanged
-    0x18: AEX	255 if A=X else 0
+    0x18: AX	Set X equal to A
-    0x19: AGX	255 if A>X else 0
+    0x19: SWAP	Swap A and X
-    0x1A: OVF	Signed ADDITION overflow flag, invert A for subtraction
+    0x1A: SHL	Shift A left, result in A, set X to previous MSB of A as LSB (0 or 1)
-    0x1B: ADD	Add A to X (low order 8-bits, CARRY in X)
+    0x1B: SHR	Shift A right logically, result in A, set X to previous LSB of A as MSB (0 or 80h)
-    0x1C: SUB	Subtract A from X (low order 8-bits, BORROW in X)
+    0x1C: ASR	Shift A right arithmetically, set X to previous LSB of A as MSB (0 or 80h)
-    0x1D: AND	A AND X
+    0x1D: ADD	Add A to X, result in A, CARRY bit in X (0 or 1)
-    0x1E: IOR	A OR X
+    0x1E: OVF	Add A to X, result in A, OVERFLOW flag in X (255 if OVF, else 0)
-    0x1F: EOR	A XOR X
+    0x1F: SUB	Subtract A from X, result in A, BORROW bit in X (0 or 1)

     Group TRAP